 Questions About the Property

 Older properties can be expensive to maintain so it’s worth knowing their age.
 Properties over 50 years old often require building surveys which are a more expensive type of survey.
 The reason for this is that older homes will often have more structural concerns or will have been greatly renovated and updated.
 It doesn’t necessarily mean that an older home won’t be worth the investment, but there might be hidden defects you’ll need to be aware of.

 There are a number of ways to discover the age of a property, such as contacting the HM Land Registry, so it shouldn’t be a difficult question to answer.

 2. Is the property freehold or leasehold?

 This is an important distinction to make when buying a house.
 If the property is freehold, then you will have absolute ownership of both the property and the land it stands on once the sale is complete.
 If it is leasehold, you will not own the building outright, instead, you will be provided with a lease.
 The majority of leases are for an initial period of 99-125 years.
 Typically, the longer the better and anything under 75 years can be a problem.
+If you do wish to purchase the freehold, you may have to start the complex process called collective enfranchisement.
 For further information, you can visit the gov.uk website.